VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/merchandise-management/items/creating-editing-deleting-a-bundle.md

 To delete a bundle, click on it in the category and use "Remove" button.
 In case you need to delete multiple bundles, use Ctrl key to select them.

 If a bundle is included into incomplete orders, it cannot be deleted.
-The bundle can be deleted after the ordersвЂ™ statuses have been changed to Complete.
+The bundle can be deleted after the orders statuses have been changed to Complete.